Patricia Bizzell: Areas of Scholarly Focus

+Scholarship

 In Academic Discourse and Critical Consciousness, Bizzell traces her experiences as of teaching first-year college composition courses.
 The essays, written over a number of years, come together to provide insights into how her teaching and thinking about pedagogy have changed over the years.
 Compiling the essays in this way traces a trajectory of how thinking about and implementing teaching practices have evolved for Bizzell over her number of years of experience.
 The essay collection has an extensive focus on what happens when students from diverse backgrounds are asked to use language in specific ways in college classrooms, tracing practices and pedagogies that have been successful in her own classrooms over the years.

 Bizzell's article "Cognition, Convention, and Certainty: What We Need to Know About Writing" explores the relationship between students' ability to engage in thoughtful contemplation and their writing abilities.
 The relationship between thought and language, according to Bizzell, needs to be given more careful consideration in the composition classroom.
 It is only by helping students learn to frame their thinking that teachers can help them to be productive and successful writers.

 "What Happens When Basic Writers Come to College?" tries to answer one of the research questions that seems to be most central to Bizzell's research.
 This article examines what happens when students with diverse backgrounds, dialects, and class standings come together in a college composition classroom.
 Bizzell, using her own teaching experience as part of her research, delves into how these students can find success in college classrooms and settings.